 If you tend to skydive often and can’t quite get the timing right of opening your paraglider before you hit the ground, don’t fret.
 This guide explains where to find the Glide Armor set — the Glide Shirt, Glide Tights, and Glide Mask — locations in Zelda: Tears of the Kingdom and how to upgrade it to obtain the Impact Proof bonus.
 That way, you can say goodbye to fall damage and be (free) free falling without repercussions.

-Glide Armor chest piece location
+Glide Shirt location

 You can find the Glide Shirt on Courage Island at the coordinates (-2400, 0824, 0615), which is a sky island northwest of the Central Hyrule Sky.
 To get there quickly, Lindor’s Brow Skyview Tower is your best bet.
 Launch skyward, then glide southwest to the island below the rounded elevations on the side.
 As always, if you’re having trouble gliding for a long time, cook some stamina-boosting meals.

 Funnily enough, out of the three spots, this is probably the one you can easily get to the top without much effort.
 Doing so will allow you to activate the trial and do a test run.
 Once you’re at the bottom, the Construct will ask you if you want to do a challenge.